pyblish/pyblish-by-example/chapters/23-logging.md

 ```

 The handler can be customised to tailor the format and contents of the messages, like a timestamp and what not.

+Read up on standard Python logging and corresponding handlers for more details.